andreas-ka/show-your-keyboard/TESTING.md

 ### Lighthouse
 Scores from googles Lighthouse below, worth noticing is that i supply the 3 pages that contains images and more loading, register, login and profile page only contains forms.
+Much of the low performance seem to be due to the host heroku, nothing i can fix myself.

 #### Mobile
 Index.html.